Belongs to: chats

 Lifecycle

-Nest is a cup well hidden close to ground, such as in a bramble patch
+Nest is a cup well hidden in dense undergrowth close to the ground, such as in a bramble patch